|On this page

 Here is what you need to know about applying to the University of Huddersfield.

-Attend our next Open Day, on Wednesday 17 January, to get a feel for the university and see if it’s right for you.
+Attend one of our Open Days or Campus Tours to get a feel of The University and see if it is right for you.

 Find out what life is really like at Huddersfield by chatting to one of our existing students.